dineshchhantyal/3d-cnn-classification/README.md

 -   `preperation/` — Scripts for extracting and cleaning data, and generating metadata
 -   `data/` — Prepared datasets, organized by cell state and event
--   `model/4ncnn/` — The latest 4-channel CNN model: code, training, evaluation, benchmarking
+-   `model/ncnn4/` — The latest 4-channel CNN model: code, training, evaluation, benchmarking
--   `model/rnn/` — RNN/ConvLSTM models for sequence modeling
 -   `video_generation/` — Video and visualization tools (**work in progress**)
--   `analysis_plots/` — Figures, workflow diagrams, and results

 ---